By Rick Becker 20 October 2020

 Why would any believer pursue the presence of God when God dwells within them?

-(1 Cor 3:16) It’s likely that Feucht has been influenced by his “friend and hero” – Mike Bickle (false teacher and founder of International House of Prayer – IHOP)
+(1 Cor 3:16) Feucht has likely been influenced by his “friend and hero” – Mike Bickle (false teacher and founder of International House of Prayer – IHOP)

 What made Bickle start his International House of Prayer?
 The same thing that started most cults – “God told me.”
 In this article, Bob DeWaay writes: “Bickle’s movement is based on allegorized scripture, deeper life pietism, and mysticism, representing a slightly modified version of the heretical Latter Rain movement of the 1940s.
 Bickle claims that he began his ministry through the hearing of an audible voice of God in 1983 that told him to start 24-hour prayer in the spirit of the tabernacle of David.“